 guiding it out of your vagina.
 Keep it upright to avoid spills

 EMPTY Empty your cup in the toilet or sink.
 When wet, your cup can be slippery, hold it tightly while emptying

 WASH Using warm water and mild soap wash your cup.
 If in a public toilet, bring a bottle of water to rinse your cup – once convenient clean throughly

 RE-INSERT OR STORE Once empty and clean, re-insert your cup as outlined in the INSERTING LENA section of this manual.
 If your period is finished – store your cup in its original cotton bag or any breathable container

-LENA Cup will position itself differently for every woman.
+Lena Cup will position itself differently for every user.
 For some it will stay in place at the base of the vagina, for others it may ride up higher – both are normal.
 The position of your cervix can change during menstruation.
 How high or low your cervix sits during your period will determine if and how much you need to trim your stem.
 Wear your cup for a couple of days to establish where the cup sits and if you need to trim the stem.
 Be sure you know the desired length before trimming.
 If your cervix is positioned higher, you do not need to trim the stem – your cup and the stem will fit inside of your vagina (figure 1).
 If your cervix is positioned lower and your stem sticks outside of your vagina – you may want to trim it accordingly (figure 2).
-Some women choose to remove their stems completely (figure 3).
+Some people choose to remove their stems completely (figure 3).
 Never attempt to trim the stem while wearing the cup.
 Do not rely solely on the stem to remove your cup.
 Use the stem to shimmy the cup from side to side until you are able to pinch the base of the cup and release the seal.

 GET TO KNOW YOUR L E N A

-LENA comes in two sizes.
+Lena Cup comes in two sizes.

 If you are unsure of which size to choose, e-mail us: firstname.lastname@example.org